Scriptor/pharen/reference.markdown

 (map (* 2) [1 2 3 4])
 {% endhighlight %}

-Since the `*` function needs at least two arguments but is only given one, the compiler creates a new function takes takes one more argument and multiplies that by two.
-That one more argument is provided from each item in the list.
+Since the `*` function needs at least two arguments but is only passed the '2', the compiler creates a new function takes takes one more argument and multiplies that by 2.
+That one more argument is provided by `map` from each item in the list.

 #### Splats #### {#splats}
 Sometimes functions need to have an arbitrary number of parameters.
 In PHP, this would require calling `func_get_args`.
 Pharen simplifies this by providing splats, created by prepending a parameter name with an ampersand.
 Notice how the `map` function above takes a list as the second parameter.
 If you want, you can create a wrapper function that instead takes any number of arguments: